envoyproxy/gateway/docs/latest/design/client-traffic-policy.md

 ## Implementation
-`ClientTrafficPolicy` is a [Direct Policy Attachment][] type API that can be used to extend [Gateway API][] to define configuration that affect the connecton between the downstream client and Envoy Proxy listener.
+`ClientTrafficPolicy` is a [Direct Policy Attachment][] type API that can be used to extend [Gateway API][] to define configuration that affect the connection between the downstream client and Envoy Proxy listener.

 ### Example
 Here is an example highlighting how a user can configure this API.